What are the most important SEO terms? An overview

 Penguin update

 The penguin update consists of a series of Google algorithm updates, which took place between April 2012 and October 2014 and had a big influence on SEO analysis, just like the panda update did.
-Google’s aim with this update was to curb link spam and to prevent any manipulation of the search engine.
+Google’s aim with this update was to curb link spam and to prevent search engine manipulation.
 An algorithm was developed that could detect unnatural site optimisation (e.g. unusually quick link building, keyword stuffing, irrelevant links).
-Google administrator guidelines prohibit these spam techniques.
+Google web master guidelines prohibit these spam techniques.
 If you don’t conform to the guidelines, you could receive penalties and be penalised by Google.

 Penalties

-Google penalties are sanctions that Google files against a website.
-These come in the form of manual as well as algorithm punishments.
+Google penalties refer to actions taken by Google to penalise a website.
+These can be either manual or algorithm-based penalties.
 Breaching Google web master guidelines leads to penalties, which can include a decline in the visibility index and a lower placement in the SERPs.

 SERPs

-SERP is the acronym for ‘search engine result page’.
+SERP is the acronym for ’search engine result page’.
 The user will be shown results relating to their search query on the SERPs.
 These results are known as snippets and contain the title, link, and meta description.
-The order depends on the relevance, which the search engine decides according to the different ranking factors such as user ratings, backlinks, and the retention time of the site visitor.
+The order depends on the relevance, which the search engine decides according to the different ranking factors such as user ratings, backlinks, and how long visitors stay on the site.
 The aim of all SEO measures is to obtain a higher position in the SERPs.

 Title tag